Former Australian prime minister quits Parliament

 Turnbull became the fourth prime minister ousted by his or her own party since 2010.
 He warned that he would quit Parliament and cause a by-election that could cost the government its single-seat majority.

 The by-election in Turnbull’s wealthy Sydney electorate could be held as early as Oct.
-6. House of Representatives Speaker Tony Smith’s office did not immediately respond to a request for comment on Friday.
+6. House of Representatives Speaker Tony Smith said in a statement he was considering possible election dates.

 Most Read Nation & World Stories